zenml-io/zenml/docs/book/starter-guide/stacks/stacks.md

 - Track your experiments with [Weights & Biases](../../component-gallery/experiment-trackers/wandb.md),
 - Deploy models on Kubernetes with [Seldon](../../component-gallery/model-deployers/seldon.md) or [KServe](../../component-gallery/model-deployers/kserve.md),

-In the illustration, you see one user register wto stacks, the `Local Stack` and a `Production Stack`.
+In the illustration, you see one user register two stacks, the `Local Stack` and a `Production Stack`.
 These stacks can be shared with other people easily - something we'll dig into more [later](../collaborate/).

 ![Running your pipeline in the cloud](../../assets/core_concepts/03_multi_stack.png)